Louisville tops No. 19 Virginia Tech 73-71 in ACC showdown

 LOUISVILLE, Ky.
+(AP) — David Johnson felt relief as Louisville emerged with a tension-filled victory over No. 19 Virginia Tech.

-(AP) — David Johnson scored 17 points, including a crucial free throw with five seconds left, and Louisville withstood a missed 3-pointer try at the buzzer, holding off No. 19 Virginia Tech 73-71 Wednesday night in a matchup of unbeaten Atlantic Coast Conference teams.
+Johnson scored 17 points, including a crucial free throw with five seconds left, and Louisville withstood a missed 3-point try at the buzzer, holding off No. 19 Virginia Tech 73-71 Wednesday night in a matchup of unbeaten Atlantic Coast Conference teams.

 The Cardinals (8-1, 3-0) led 47-33 early in the second half before Tech closed within 72-71 on Keve Aluma’s two free throws with 6.6 seconds left.
 Johnson was fouled on the ensuing inbounds play and missed the second of two free throws, giving the Hokies (8-2, 2—1) a final chance.
-But, Hunter Cattoor’s long 3-point attempt bounced off the rim as time expired, allowing Louisville to escape with at least a share of first place.
+Tech quickly pushed the ball upcourt to Hunter Cattoor on the left side, but his long 3-point attempt bounced off the rim as time expired, allowing Louisville to escape with first place.

+“I was thinking, do not foul, and someone’s got to stop the ball,” Johnson said of the final seconds.
+“He got the shot off, too close.
+We’ve got to work on things like that.”

+Said Virginia Tech Mike Young, “Johnson is a really good player and gave us a break missing that second foul down two.
+(Jalen) Cone was running in front of me, he came off a little rub action at the top with Keve (Aluma) not contested.
+He (Cattoor) missed the shot.
+Move on.”

 Johnson made 5 of 10 shots from the field and 5 of 6 from the line.
-Carlik Jones scored 17 points and Jae’Lyn Withers finished with 16 points and 12 rebounds for Louisville, which won its fourth consecutive game overall and 17th in a row against the Hokies.
+Carlik Jones scored 17 points and Jae’Lyn Withers finished with 16 points and a career-high 12 rebounds for Louisville, which won its fourth consecutive game overall and 17th in a row against the Hokies.

+This one was a lot harder than Cardinals coach Chris Mack wanted.

+“We beat a really good team that I thought played well,” he said.
+“Mike (Young) may disagree, but I thought they played well.
+They didn’t lay an egg.
+I think we’re growing up.”

-Jalen Cone made six 3-pointers on the way to 23 points and Nahiem Alleyne added 15 points for the Hokies, who had their four-game winning streak snapped.
+Cone made six 3-pointers on the way to 23 points and Nahiem Alleyne added 15 points for the Hokies, who had their four-game winning streak snapped.

 POLL IMPLICATIONS